couleur-tweak-tips/utils/Installers/README.md

 * A static permenant config in the user's AppData, with improved defaults
 * Integration with the Send To feature

-It was originally made by me, but it was rewritten by [he3als](https://github.com/he3als) for extra features and fixes.
+Rewritten by [he3als](https://github.com/he3als) for extra features and fixes.

-To install, run the below command in Command Prompt, PowerShell or Run (`Win` + `R`, fastest method).
+To install, run the below command in Command Prompt, PowerShell or Run (`Win` + `R`, recommended).
 Alternatively, directly [download](https://raw.githubusercontent.com/couleur-tweak-tips/utils/main/Installers/blurconf.cmd) the script and run it.

 ```powershell
 powershell iwr "https://raw.githubusercontent.com/couleur-tweak-tips/utils/main/Installers/blurconf.cmd" -o "$ENV:appdata\Microsoft\Windows\SendTo\blurconf.cmd"